songtitle:

 They wanna live and let you live some, too

-The song has been recorded in three versions with different French lyrics.
+The song has been recorded in five versions with different French lyrics.

-First version "Je veux vivre", was by Canadian pop group Cesar & Romains (1968).
+First versions were "Je veux vivre" by Canadian pop group César & Romains,

 In 1973 Canadian singer Richard Huet first heard the song on the radio in a taxi cab, in Roy Orbison's version